jjuuleeaa/CS-Summer-Research-Programs/README.md

 ## 🎓 PhD Application Help

-Applying for a PhD can feel overwhelming, but we’re here to make it easier!
-Below are some essential resources to help you navigate every step of the application process — from choosing the right school to acing your interviews.
+Applying for a PhD can feel overwhelming, so I’ve gathered some helpful resources to guide you through the process.
+From choosing the right school to writing your personal statement, these links should cover all your bases.

 ### Picking the Perfect School
 - [College Scorecard](https://collegescorecard.ed.gov/) – Compare schools and find the right fit for your goals.
 - [ResearchGate](https://www.researchgate.net/) – Check out potential advisors and their research.

 ### Writing Your Personal Statement & CV
-- [PhD Statement of Purpose Guide](https://www.phdsop.com/) – Craft a killer statement of purpose.
+- [PhD Statement of Purpose Guide](https://www.phdsop.com/) – Craft a strong statement of purpose.
-- [Writing a Winning CV](https://www.careers.cs.manchester.ac.uk/applying-for-jobs/cvs/) – Tips for building an impressive CV.
+- [Writing a Winning CV](https://www.careers.cs.manchester.ac.uk/applying-for-jobs/cvs/) – Tips for building a solid academic CV.

 ### Getting Ready for Admission Tests
 - **GRE**: [Official GRE Site](https://www.ets.org/gre/)
 - **TOEFL (for international students)**: [TOEFL Guide](https://www.ets.org/toefl)

-### Nailing the PhD Interview
+### Preparing for the PhD Interview
-- [How to Prepare for a PhD Interview](https://www.phdportal.com/articles/263/how-to-prepare-for-a-phd-interview.html) – What to expect and how to impress.
+- [How to Prepare for a PhD Interview](https://www.phdportal.com/articles/263/how-to-prepare-for-a-phd-interview.html) – Learn what to expect and how to prepare.

 ---

 ## 💸 Finding Fellowships & Funding

-Getting funding can feel like a huge hurdle, but these fellowships are here to help!
-Below are some top-notch programs that provide financial support for your research and grad school journey.
+Funding can be one of the most stressful parts of grad school, so I’ve pulled together some of the best fellowships for CS and Engineering students.
+These fellowships provide financial support that can make a huge difference in your PhD journey.

 | Fellowship / Program                  | Link |
 |---------------------------------------|------|